centralelyon/table-tennis/README.md

 </script>
 ## What do we do?

-We are a team of researchers at [Centrale Lyon](https://www.ec-lyon.fr/) and [LIRIS](https://liris.cnrs.fr/) Laboratory working on sports data analysis to improve athletes performances.
+We are a team of researchers at [Centrale Lyon](https://www.ec-lyon.fr/) (Engineering School) and [LIRIS](https://liris.cnrs.fr/) (Reaserch Laboratory) working on sports data analysis and visualization to improve athletes performances.
 We focus on various sports, from swimming to table tennis, in close collaboration with athletes and coaches.
-We leverage existing data science, computer vision, and data visualization techniques to extract insights from data, in particular our approach is the following:
+Our approach is the following:

-- **Data Collection**: We gather data from various sources, with a focus  on video footage, but also experiment / benchmark tracking devices (e.g. Motion capture, IMUs) and publicly available datasets.
+- **Data Collection** - we gather data from various sources, with a focus  on video footage, but also experiment / benchmark tracking devices (e.g. Motion capture, IMUs) and publicly available datasets.
-- **Exploratory Data Analysis**: We calculate and visualize exploratory statistics, data distributions to create visual dashboard so we can better grasp the collected data properties (and quality) to create models and new statistics.
+- **Exploratory Data Analysis** - we calculate and visualize exploratory statistics, data distributions to create visual dashboard so we can better grasp the collected data properties (and quality) to create models and new statistics.
-- **Data Visualization**: We also build custom, advanced visualizations to help us understand complex data patterns and trends from collected data and statistics.
+- **Data Visualization** - we also build custom, advanced visualizations to help us understand complex data patterns and trends from collected data and statistics.
 We also use visualization to communicate our findings to athletes and coaches.

-As a research group ou activity is centered as follows:
+As a research group our activity is centered as follows:

 - **Publishing** research academic publications in sports-specific venues (eg MLSA workshop) but also general Vis/HCI (IEEE Vis, EuroGraphics, CHI).
 - **Developing** tools and methods for data collection and analysis.